-This is a compulsory subject and an Untiered examination (grades available A-G) Assessment is by examination and coursework
+This course is an optional subject that has an untiered examination (grades available A\-G).
+Assessment is by examination and coursework

-Unit 1: 30% The Study of Prose Summer from 2018
+Unit 1: 30% The Study of Prose

-External written examination 1 hour 45 mins

-Students answer two questions, one from Section A and the set question in Section B. Section A is closed book.
+External written examination 1 hour 45 mins Students answer two questions, one from Section A and the set question in Section B. Section A is closed book.

-Unit 2: 50% The Study of Drama and Poetry Summer from 2018
+Unit 2: 50% The Study of Drama and Poetry